 Bonded leather is also used in books as a cover.
 Because the material protects well and can be molded with any texture, it offers an almost infinite amount of binding options.
 It can be available in practically any color, so the applications here are varied and inexpensive.

 Clothes also benefit from this type of leather material.
 Bonded leather is also used in making some shoes and boots.
 The same can be done on the lining and even on the outer surfaces of clothing, jackets, pants, shirts, and hats.

 For on-the-go use, bonded leather is often found in briefcases, backpacks, bags, protective cases, makeup bags, electronics protectors, and wallets.
 At home, it is in boxes for multimedia supports (CD and DVD), diploma covers, shirts, and other bags or protective bags.

 In individual accessories, bonded leather is used for straps, belts, key chains, wallets, glasses cases, jewelry, credit card boxes, and in general, for small useful applications.
 It can be used for most products that would use natural leather.

 How To Clean Bonded Leather

 To get the best out of bonded leather, regular care is necessary.
-Do not apply harsh chemicals on it.
+Do not apply harsh chemicals to it.
 These will remove the transparent layer of the material.
-Instead, use a soft, damp cloth to remove debris and to remove oils and dirt from the body.
+Instead, use a soft, damp cloth to remove debris and to remove oils, and dirt from the body.
 If the sofa is used a lot, clean it at least once a week.
 Use a good conditioner to protect and preserve the surface.